litestar-org/fast-query-parsers/README.md

 This function handles type conversions correctly - unlike the standard library function `parse_qs`.
 Additionally, it does not nest all values inside lists.

+Note: the second argument passed to `parse_url_encoded_dict` dictates whether numbers should be parsed.
+If `True`, the value will be parsed into an int or float as appropriate, otherwise it will be kept as a string.

 #### Benchmarks

 Url Encoded parsing is more than x2 times faster than the standard library, without accounting for parsing of values: